Visiting the Temple Mount and Dome of the Rock

 When visiting Jerusalem, many people want to see the Temple Mount and the Dome of the Rock.
 The Temple Mount is a holy site within the Old City of Jerusalem for Jewish, Christian, and Muslim people.
 All visitors are able to tour the compound and the Al-Aqsa Mosque, with the exception of the Dome of the Rock.

-The Temple Mount is one of the most important sites to visit on any trip to Israel.
-However it can be difficult to go as an independent traveler.
-The best way to visit the site is to join this guided Jerusalem Mount of Olives and Temple Mount Tour which is available every Wednesday.
+The Temple Mount is one of the most important sites to visit on any trip to the Holy Land and a great addition to your Israel itinerary.
+However it can be difficult to go as a solo traveler.
+The best way to visit the site is to hire a private guide so you can get the most immersive experience possible.

 What is the Temple Mount?